Russo–Circassian War: Pre-1817 period

-At this point, the anti-Russian group, which refused to cooperate with the Russian tsarist government, was headed by Bematiqwa.
+At this point, the anti-Russian group, which refused to cooperate with the Russian tsarist government, was headed by Bematuqo.
 He and his supporters moved to the upper reaches of the Kumy River.
 In need of allies, they turned to the Crimean Khan Devlet Giray for help.
 The Khan promised to send a small detachment; however, before that happened, the Russian lieutenant general de Medem sent detachments of Cossacks and Kalmyk cavalry against the Kabardians.
 In an unequal battle on the river Eshkokon, the superior Russian forces defeated the Kabardians.

-As a result of the Russo-Turkish war (1768–1774), the Ottomans had forces in Circassia.
+As a result of the Russo-Turkish War (1768–1774), the Ottomans had forces in Circassia.
 They were seen as fellow Muslim allies by the Circassians.
 The Cossacks defended the village of Naur against a combined Circassian-Turkish army of 8,000 men.

 The Circassian Revolution began in 1770.

 In 1771, Circassians under the command of Soqur Qaramirza burned many Cossack and Russian barracks.
 On 29 September that year, a battle took place near the Malka River and was won by the Russians under General Yakobi.

 In 1772, a serious battle took place in Daghestan territory.
 There were 10,000 Russian soldiers in the fort at Kizlyar.
 Both sides suffered serious losses as finally the Russians emerged victorious.
 In the same year, the Kabardian princes sent another embassy to the Crimean Khan Devlet IV Girey, requesting his assistance in the inevitable war against tsarist Russia.
 However, despite nominally being allies, the Crimean Khanate attacked Circassia in June 1774.
 A large Crimean army led by Khan Devlet IV Girey and Kalga Shabaz Girey attacked Kabarda in the Battle of Beshtamak.
 The Crimeans entered Mozdok and occupied and ruined the nearby villages.

 The Ottoman Empire lost its protection over the Crimean Khanate with the 1774 Treaty of Küçük Kaynarca.
 Following these events, Russian presence in the region strengthened, and the Circassians requested help and alliance from the Ottomans.

 In 1776 the Russian army built several forts in Terek to encircle the Kabardian Circassians from the north.
 The Circassians managed to gather a 14,000-strong army and won back several forts.
 From 1777 the Russians built a line of forts from Mozdok northwest to Azov.
 The presence of Cossacks in former grazing lands slowly converted traditional raiding from a kind of ritualized sport into a serious military struggle.
 In 1778, a battle took place between the Russian troops under the command of Colonel Kulbakov and the Circassians.